4kliksAlex/Linked-List/README.md

 # Linked-List-Student-Database
-[Background overview]
+## Background overview
-A university campus card transaction information management system should be able to manage multiple transaction information of multiple students, to register the recorded date and money in each transaction record, and to calculate the balance after each transaction.
+A university campus card transaction information management system, capable of managing multiple transaction information of multiple students, registering the recorded date and amount in each transaction record, and calculating the balance after each transaction.

-[Basics]
+## Components
 1. Student list:
     1. record student numbers and names;
     2. read and save student data;